Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01c_AccountSheet.md

 The number and name of the selected account are displayed.

 - *Date*
 This column displays the posting date.
-Date format is DDMMYY.
+The valid date format is DDMMYY.

 - *BP*
 This column displays the posting period (month).